 No matter whether you’ve just arrived in Scotland this morning, or you’ve already spent a few days in exploring Edinburgh, I suggest you start your day in Glasgow in the early morning hours.
 This Glasgow itinerary is based on the assumption that you reach Glasgow city centre around 9 am.

 It is very easy to get from Edinburgh to Glasgow on the train – only 45 minutes and the airport bus connects Glasgow airport to Glasgow Central in under half an hour.
+I always book my tickets in advance via Trainline.

 All trains and buses arrive in the city centre, just a stone’s throw away from Glasgow highlights such as George Square and the City Chambers, the hustle and bustle of the shopping miles Buchanan Street, Sauchiehall Street and Argyle Street, the Glasgow School of Art or Glasgow Cathedral.